FederatedAI/FATE/python/fate_test/README_BENCHMARK.rst

 - non-FATE script: ``Main`` always has one input:

-  - param: job parameter setting, dict loaded from "conf" file specified in benchmark testsuite
+  - param: job parameter setting, dictionary loaded from "conf" file specified in benchmark testsuite